I hate school! I thought it would be a great year, what a joke. It doesn’t matter what courses I’m taking I’m still me.

 Again, a lot of this comes down to the time in which the series was made, but that’s exactly why it can’t still be made today.
 We know better.
 Handcuffing writers with the limitations of the established Trek tech seems like a particularly cruel form of torture.
 I would actually argue that writing any sci-fi today is similarly difficult, and current space-faring shows like Dark Matter and Killjoys are also laughably unrealistic, but at least they aren’t also hampered by decades of highly limiting (and sometimes internally inconsistent) cannon.

-The only wise, and merciful, thing to do is to let Star Trek die.
-Let it rest in dignity as much-loved franchise that was good for its time.
+The only wise and merciful, thing to do is to let Star Trek die.
+Let it rest in dignity as a much-loved franchise that was good for its time.
 Leave it the hell alone!
-But no, much as there was coffee in that nebula, there is money to be made, so of course they’re taking another kick at the can.
+But no, much as there was coffee in that nebula, there is money to be made, so of course, they’re taking another kick at the can.

 I’m not reading up too much about Discovery in order to avoid spoilers, so I can’t say much about it yet except to say that yes, I will of course be watching it.
-I’ve even started rewatching TNG in an effort to get back into that Trek mood, and so far it’s working.
-The early episodes are so amusing that I’ve started recapping them, which I will start posting here soon.
-And I might as well recap Discovery as well.
-Hopefully it won’t be too painful, but only time will tell.
+I’ve even started rewatching older Trek in an effort to get back into that Trek mood, and so far it’s working.
 I’m very much worried about what Discovery will do to a franchise that has already taken way too many hits, but two things are certain: I will absolutely love it and absolutely hate it.